losonczylab/behaviorMate/README.md

 behaviorMate is an Open Source package for collecting time-stamped behavior data during animal experiments.
 It provides:

 - A user interface for adjusting experimental parameters and viewing its current state
-- Asychronous communication with experimental actuators (reward valves, tone generators, etc.) and sensors (rotary encoders, capacitance sensors, etc.)
+- Asychronous communication with actuators (reward valves, tone generators, etc.) and sensors (rotary encoders, capacitance sensors, etc.)
 - Time-stamped logging to a TDML file

 ## Citing behaviorMate